w13n/f1fm/book/src/format.md

 | **Improvement**   | Same as Race Position, but drivers also get one point added or taken away for every positioned they gained or lost from their starting grid position | 1st place starting 1st on the grid gets 20 points, 1st place starting 5th on the grid gets 24 points, 15th place starting 1st on the grid gets -8 points, etc |
 | **Domination**    | Same as Race Position, but drivers also get points for their starting grid position following the same rules as Race Position                        | 1st place starting 1st on the grid gets 40 points, 1st place starting 5th on the grid gets 36 points, 15th place starting 1st on the grid gets 26 points, etc |

-> In order to score a round, drafting must have taken place for the round being scored and the round results need to be downloaded
+> In order to score a round, drafting must have taken place and the round results need to be downloaded

-### breaking ties
+### Breaking Ties

-SCORING

-GRID POSITION
+There are no ties in the **F1FM** season rankings, as there is always a way to break ties if one scoring method results in a tie.
+Every time an ordering is needed, either for showing the results of a race or the current race standings, all teams are first considered tied, and then ties are broken by the first row which differentiates a team, according to the following list.

+1. Total points
+2. Highest scoring round
+3. Lowest scoring round (more points beats less points)
+4. Order in which the team was entered at the season creation

+> As a consequence of these ordering rules, teams should always be created in tiebreaker order when a season is created.